reframejs/reframe/docs/overview.template.md

 For example, the CLI command `$ reframe eject server` ejects the server code:
 [Around 30 lines of code](/plugins/hapi/start.js)
 are copied from Reframe's codebase and added to your codebase.
-Allowing you to modify the server code so that you can for example add API endpoints, change the server config, change the whole server implementation,
+Allowing you to modify the server code.
+You can then
+add API endpoints,
+change the server config,
+change the whole server implementation,